-A nurse is a professional who is focused in health related issues and views man as a whole being.
-The most important tool in providing nursing care is through utilization of the nursing process.
+A nurse is a professional who is focused on health-related issues and views man as a whole being.
+The most important tool in providing nursing care is through the utilization of the nursing process.
 In order to be a registered nurse, a student nurse must be able to acquaint himself with the various roles and functions of a nurse.
-Years of academic training and clinical exposure must be needed in order to be accustomed with the stated roles below.
+Years of academic training and clinical exposure must be needed in order to be accustomed to the stated roles below.

-1. Care Provider – As a nurse, he or she is responsible in rendering services wherein the patient or client can feel that his or her needs are being met.
-The use of the term “care” means that the nurse is concerned on the welfare of the patient.
-She views the patient as a person who needs not only physical care as well as other aspects of being a person such as emotional needs, psychological needs, spiritual needs and biological needs.
+1. Care Provider – As a nurse, he or she is responsible for rendering services wherein the patient or client can feel that his or her needs are being met.
+The use of the term “care” means that the nurse is concerned about the welfare of the patient.
+She views the patient as a person who needs not only physical care as well as other aspects of being a person such as emotional needs, psychological needs, spiritual needs, and biological needs.

 2. Communicator – A nurse is actually an agent of communication.
 Communication is very important in the field of nursing as this is the means of giving and receiving information.
 Therapeutic communication is being studied by nurses in order to give better nursing care.
 As a communicator, she must be a good listener so that she can address the needs of the client or patient in various health care personnel.
 She is obviously the one who gives bedside care, therefore she is also the first hand to get updates and progress of the patient’s condition.
 It is her task to give this information to other medical personnel.

 4. Counselor – Being a counselor means that the nurse helps the client to develop coping mechanisms that are healthy enough.
-Since each client faces different degrees of stress, the nurse must be able to facilitate the recognition of the patient to cope with the challenge of certain alterations in the daily living brought about by health related problems.
-The role encompasses the emotional, intellectual and psychological support.
+Since each client faces different degrees of stress, the nurse must be able to facilitate the recognition of the patient to cope with the challenge of certain alterations in the daily living brought about by health-related problems.
+The role encompasses emotional, intellectual, and psychological support.

-5. Change Agent – The nurse catalyses the change that is needed for the patient’s improvement.
-Using the nursing process, the nurse will identify first the problem areas and develop a plan of action in order for the patient to change his mind and eventually change his behaviour.
-Being a change agent means that the nurse will help the patient to get out of the usual scenario, identify the need for the change and implement the changes and getting accustomed with these changes.
+5. Change Agent – The nurse catalyzes the change that is needed for the patient’s improvement.
+Using the nursing process, the nurse will identify first the problem areas and develop a plan of action in order for the patient to change his mind and eventually change his behavior.
+Being a change agent means that the nurse will help the patient to get out of the usual scenario, identify the need for the change and implement the changes, and getting accustomed to these changes.

 In the student nurse’s perspective, this might be very confusing and tasking, but rest assured when you become a registered nurse, you will know how to joggle these responsibilities and give quality nursing care to each client.